• Skip to primary navigation

 Rhubarb crisp with an oatmeal topping in a glass dish.

 There's just something about rhubarb!
-Maybe it's because it's the absolute first anything that's ready to harvest in my garden.
-Or maybe it's because it has this totally delicious tangy taste.
+Maybe it's because it's the absolute first thing that's ready to harvest in my garden.
+Or maybe it's because it has this totally delicious, tangy taste.
 Whatever it is, it's my favorite in the springtime!

-I make a lot of dishes with rhubarb and I've already shared a few of my favorites with you; rhubarb muffins, strawberry rhubarb cake, rhubarb bread, rhubarb jam, rhubarb bars and rhubarb sauce.
+I make a lot of dishes with rhubarb, and I've already shared a few of my favorites with you: rhubarb cobbler, rhubarb muffins, strawberry rhubarb cake, rhubarb bread, rhubarb jam, rhubarb bars and rhubarb sauce.
 I decided it was time to share my rhubarb crisp with you!

 An oatmeal crisp with rhubarb in a glass casserole dish.